Arcade game: Skee-Ball and carnival games (late 19th century to 1940s)

 Game of skill amusements had been a staple of fairs since the 19th century.
 Further, the invention of coin-operated vending machines had come about in the 19th century.
 To build on this, coin-operated automated amusement machines were created, such as fortune telling and strength tester machines as well as mutoscopes, and installed along with other attractions at fairs, traveling carnivals, and resorts.
 Soon, entrepreneurs began housing these coin-operated devices in the same facilities which required minimal oversight, creating penny arcades near the turn of the 20th century, the name taken from the common use of a single penny to operate the machine.

 Penny arcades started to gain a negative reputation as the most popular attraction in them tended to be mutoscopes featuring risqué and softcore pornography while drawing audiences of young men.
 Further, the birth of the film industry in the 1910s and 1920s drew audiences away from the penny arcade.
 New interactive coin-operated machines were created to bring back patrons to the penny arcades, creating the first arcade games.
 Many were based on carnival games of a larger scope, but reduced to something which could be automated.
 One popular style were pin-based games which were based on the 19th century game of bagatelle.
-One of the first such pin-based games was Baffle Ball, a precursor to the pinball machine where players were given a limited number of balled to knock down targets with only a plunger.
+One of the first such pin-based games was Baffle Ball, a precursor to the pinball machine where players were given a limited number of balls to hit certain targets with only a plunger.
 Skee-Ball became popular after being featured at an Atlantic City boardwalk arcade.
 The popularity of these games was aided by the impact of the Great Depression of the 1930s, as they provided inexpensive entertainment.